Nelson's syndrome: Diagnosis

 Blood samples are assessed for the absence or presence of aldosterone and cortisol.
-Physical examinations are also useful in patients in order to examine vision, skin pigmentation, how the body replaces steroids, and the cranial nerves.
+Physical examinations are also useful in patients to examine vision, skin pigmentation, how the body replaces steroids, and the cranial nerves.
 Recent advancements in high-resolution MRIs allow for adenomas to be detected during the early stages of Nelson syndrome.
-Physical examination including height, weight, vital signs, blood pressure, eye examination, thyroid examination, abdominal examination, neurological examination, skin examination and pubertal staging needs to be assessed.
+Physical examination including height, weight, vital signs, blood pressure, eye examination, thyroid examination, abdominal examination, neurological examination, skin examination, and pubertal staging needs to be assessed.
 Through blood pressure and pulse readings can indicate hypothyroidism and adrenal insufficiency.
 Hyper-pigmentation, hyporeflexia, and loss of vision can also indicate Nelson's syndrome when assessed together.
-Specifically for a child who might have Nelson's syndrome, the patient should be questioned about the symptoms of the disease, and well as symptoms of other diseases to narrow down which disease the patient presents with.
+Specifically for a child who might have Nelson's syndrome, the patient should be questioned about the symptoms of the disease, as well as symptoms of other diseases to narrow down which disease the patient presents with.
 The patient should be questioned about how often and to what degree headaches, visual disturbances, and symptoms associated with pituitary malfunction occur.
 Additionally, adrenal steroid replacement should be assessed.

 Treatment

 Common treatments for Nelson's syndrome include radiation or surgical procedure.
 Radiation allows for the limitation of the growth of the pituitary gland and the adenomas.
-If the adenomas start to affect the surrounding structures of the brain, then a micro-surgical technique can be adapted in order to remove the adenomas in a transsphenoidal (bone at base of the skull) process.
-Death may result with development of a locally aggressive pituitary tumor.
+If the adenomas start to affect the surrounding structures of the brain, then a micro-surgical technique can be adapted to remove the adenomas in a transsphenoidal (bone at the base of the skull) process.
+Death may result in development of a locally aggressive pituitary tumor.
 However, does not commonly occur with pituitary diseases.
 In the rare case, ACTH-secreting tumors can become malignant.
 Morbidity from the disease can occur due to pituitary tissue compression or replacement, and compression of structures that surround the pituitary fossa.
 The tumor can also compress the optic apparatus, disturb cerebrospinal fluid flow, meningitis, and testicular enlargement in rare cases.